 If the bacteria, viruses, or cancer cells evade the innate response, then the adaptive immune response becomes active.4 The adaptive immune response recognizes specific abnormalities on cancer cells that make them different from the cells that are naturally found in the body.
 Though it is more effective than the innate immune response, the adaptive immune response takes longer to become activated.
 The cells of the adaptive immune response include the other two types of lymphocytes: B cells and T cells.

 B cells are like the body's military intelligence system, seeking out their targets and sending defenses to lock onto them.
-They react to “non-self” antigens by making proteins called.
+They react to “non-self” antigens by making proteins called A protein made by B cells in response to an antigen, the purpose of which is to help destroy the antigen.
 Antibodies are proteins that can attach to foreign and abnormal cells and let the body know that they are dangerous.
 Antibodies can kill cancer cells in several ways, including binding natural killer (NK) cells to the cancer.